Pips Answer for Friday, October 17, 2025

 I then focused on the Equals regions.
 When you have three or four cells that must all have the same value, you can cross-reference your available dominoes.
 I noticed the [1,1] and [4,5] dominoes were perfect candidates for these spots.
 The

-Nyt Pips hard answer for 2025-10-17
+NYT Pips hard answer for 2025-10-17

-Answer for 2025-10-17
+Complete answer for 2025-10-17 (Hard)

 Hard puzzle was the real brain-burner today.
 With 16 dominoes and a massive Sum 30 region, I had to be strategic.
 A sum of 30 across five cells is very high, meaning most of those cells had to be 6s or 5s.